 Polipo has some features that are, as far as I know, unique among currently available proxies:

 In short, Polipo uses a plethora of techniques to make web browsing (seem) faster.

 By virtue of being a (mostly) compliant HTTP/1.1 proxy, Polipo has all the uses of traditional web proxies.
-It is typically used as a web proxy for a single computer or a small network, although there's no fundamental reason why it shouldn't be used by a larger one.
+It is typically used as a web proxy for a single computer or a small network, although it has successfully been used by larger groups.

 Because Polipo is small and easy to install (just copy the polipo binary), it has applications beyond those of traditional web proxies.
 I usually copy Polipo to whatever machine I happen to be using and do all my browsing through it (with no on-disk cache).
 I've also occasionally used it to cross firewalls that were misconfigured or overly restrictive.